-that role-type uncertainty strengthens the efficiency claims of pure comparative negligence and the equal division rule, because they make the liability assignments between two negligent parties independent of their role-types.
+In Section 2 of this paper we show that, if the two parties' subjective victimization probabilities do not sum to 1, pure comparative negligence, and the equal division rule, have better efficiency properties than other standard negligence-based rules.
+We show that role-type uncertainty strengthens the efficiency claims of pure comparative negligence and the equal division rule, because they make the liability assignments between two negligent parties independent of their role-types.
 In contrast, the rules of simple negligence, negligence with contributory negligence as a defense, and comparative negligence with a fixed division other than 50:50, all allow the possibility of inefficient equilibria in which both parties take insufficient care.

-In section 3 of the paper we extend the model to a theory of liability rules and choice of motor vehicle size.
+In Section 3 of the paper we extend the model to a theory of liability rules and choice of motor vehicle size.
 We continue to assume role-type uncertainty, but this is also a theory of vehicle collisions, where one's probability of being the injurer depends on the size of one's vehicle.
 Drivers of big cars are more likely to be injurers, and drivers of small cars, victims.
 Our model here is similar in spirit to White's (2004) "arms race" paper.
-The general conclusion of section 3 is that the standard negligence-based liability rules we examined in section 2 of the paper produce efficient equilibria in terms of the parties' care levels, but all produce an inefficient "arms race" in terms of vehicle size.
+The general conclusion of Section 3 is that the standard negligence-based liability rules we examined in Section 2 of the paper produce efficient equilibria in terms of the parties' care levels, but all produce an inefficient "arms race" in terms of vehicle size.
 We indicate how adding a size-based standard of care could eliminate the inefficiency, and we compare that policy to the imposition of a vehicle size tax.
 We conclude by examining two variants of strict liability, one of which, strict liability with a defense of contributory negligence, eliminates the arms race in vehicle size, but may allow inefficiencies because of role-type uncertainty.
 The second, strict liability with a defense of comparative negligence, solves the arms race, and also, being a pure comparative negligence rule, guarantees efficiency in spite of role-type uncertainty.
+We briefly compare these proposed solutions to the legal remedies advocated by Latin and Kasolas (2002) and Case (2006).